jjaammees/Y8jjaammees.github.io/_posts/2017-11-25-Blog-10/Fuze-9.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>I learnt by listening to instructions and when stuck re-read the part of the book looking for information.
-This helped because i never got stuck once i had re-read the part of the book.</td>
+This helped because i never got stuck once i had re-read the part of the book.
+I also learnt by paying attention to instructions.
+This week I got distracted a bit by the group next to us because they were ahead of us.
+So next week I will try to not get distracted.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
     <td>I need to work on making neater figures using the DEFCHAR code.
-This can be achieved by having a better understanding of the DEFCHAR code.</td>
+This can be achieved by reading the manual; specifically the DEFCHAR part.
+This week i went to coding club to improve the look of my blog, this week I added: a bigger background, transparent boxes and a table.
+This makes my blog look how i want it to.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>I will try to put the figures is different places on the screen by editing their position.
-I will try to make neater figures.</td>
+I will try to make neater figures which are more advanced that are harder to make.
+I can do this by being more concentrated on the task.</td>
   </tr>
 </table>